DeepNVMe

 An important DeepNVMe optimization is the ability to parallelize individual I/O operations.
 This optimization is enabled by specifying the desired parallelism degree when constructing a DeepNVMe handle.
 Subsequent I/O operations with that handle are automatically parallelized over the requested number of host or device threads, as appropriate.
 I/O parallelism is composable with either the blocking or non-blocking I/O APIs.
 The example below illustrates 4-way parallelism of a file write using async_pwrite

 .
-Note the use of num_threads
+Note the use of intra_op_parallelism

 argument to specify the desired parallelism degree in handle creation.